pscretn/8051-Programming-Using-Keil-uVision/Arithemetic-Operations/README.md

 * Project Build
 * Debug and Run Code<br><br>
  ## Addition of two 8-bit number
- here we are going to write program to add two 8-bit number
+ here we are going to write a program to add two 8-bit number
  ### Program
  ```Assembly
  $mod51